International response to the Holocaust: Sweden

 Sweden remained neutral throughout the conflict but also retained close economic ties with Nazi Germany.
 German forces invaded and occupied Norway and Denmark in April 1940 while Finland entered into a de facto alliance with Nazi Germany from 1941 meaning that Sweden was drawn towards the Axis sphere of influence and German soldiers were even able to travel through its territory on leave from German-occupied Norway until 1943.
 Sweden itself had only a small Jewish population and had tightened its immigration policies in the interwar years which meant that few Jewish refugees had been taken into the country before the war.
 Swedish society remained highly conservative and introspective, although antisemitism remained marginal in national politics.
 In some circles, there was some sympathy for Nazi war aims and anti-communism as well as Nazi racial theories which overlapped with the Nordicism.
 Several hundred Swedish nationals volunteered to serve in the Waffen-SS and some were reported to have served as guards at Treblinka extermination camp.

 In Sweden, the Ministry for Foreign Affairs received news about the policy of extermination.
 In a chance discussion in a train, the Swedish diplomat Göran von Otter was told of the extermination of Jews at Belzec extermination camp by an SS officer in August 1942.
 He reported the information to the Ministry in the hope that it would publicly condemn the atrocities, although no action was taken.
-Even so, the historian Paul A. Levine writes that "Swedish officials, and in fact much of the newspaper-reading public, had as much or more information about many details of the 'Final Solution' than their counterparts in other neutral or Allied countries".
-Although coverage varied by newspaper, there were widespread reports in the Swedish press of the extermination of Jews in German-occupied Europe throughout much of the subsequent period.
+The historian Paul A. Levine has noted that "Swedish officials, and in fact much of the newspaper-reading public, had as much or more information about many details of the 'Final Solution' than their counterparts in other neutral or Allied countries".
+There were widespread reports in the Swedish press of the extermination of Jews in German-occupied Europe throughout much of the subsequent period.